FinTech Association of Nigeria

-FinTech Association of Nigeria known as FintechNGR is a Nigeria based self-regulatory, nonprofit and non-partisan organization focused on accelerating the growth of financial technology, facilitate investments and create enabling financial technological environment for innovation in Nigeria.
+FinTech Association of Nigeria, known as FintechNGR, is a Nigeria-based self-regulatory, non-profit, and non-partisan organisation focused on accelerating the growth of financial technology, facilitate investments and create enabling financial technological environment for innovation in Nigeria.
 Incorporated by Corporate Affairs Commission in 2017, FintechNGR interfaces with Nigeria financial regulators including the Central Bank of Nigeria, Securities and Exchange Commission, National Insurance Commission and the government to achieving its stated objectives.
 FintechNGR is a member of Global Fintech Hubs Federation and the Africa Fintech Network.

 History

 The idea for the establishment of FinTech Association of Nigeria was conceived at the 2017 inaugural Nigeria Fintech Week by Segun Aina, chairman of Fintech Associates Ltd who then held discussions with some stakeholders including Ecobank, Proshare, Banwo and Ighodalo.
 The discussion culminated in the establishment of the organization.
 On 10 July 2017, FintechNGR was formally incorporated by the Corporate Affairs Commission and the pioneering governing council was established.
 In 2018, the governing council was expanded to include 13 members and increased to 17 in 2020 and the board established.